Our History

 Today, NCSSA and NCPAPA remain as core affiliates funded through the NCASA budget and focusing on professional development and other needs of superintendents and principals in their work.
 Ten other groups of administrators unite with these core affiliates to guide the work of NCASA, whose mission is ensuring student success through visionary leadership.

-A small and dedicated NCASA staff now provides more than 7,000 members support services through timely communications, effective and non-partisan advocacy, and high-quality professional development all aimed at helping NC school administrators.
+A small and dedicated NCASA staff now provides 8,000 members support services through timely communications, effective and non-partisan advocacy, and high-quality professional development all aimed at helping NC school administrators.

 LEAD | INSPIRE | ACHIEVE